 You don’t need to immediately react to that hunger!

 Ideally, we’d prevent these blood sugar spikes in the first place.
-Lets look at a few ways we can help promote stable blood sugar levels.
+Let’s look at a few ways we can help promote stable blood sugar levels.

 10 Ways to Balance Blood Sugar

 1. Include healthy fats at every meal.
-Fats have the lowest impact on blood sugar levels and help increase satiety by slowing down the absorption of glucose into the blood stream.
+Fats have the lowest impact on blood sugar levels and help increase satiety by slowing down the absorption of glucose into the bloodstream.
 Get those avocados and nuts into your diet!

 2. Eat enough protein.
-Compared to carbohydrates, protein is digested more slowly and when it’s consumed on it’s own, doesn’t create the spike in blood sugar that carbs do.
+Compared to carbohydrates, protein is digested more slowly and when it’s consumed on its own, it doesn’t create the spike in blood sugar that carbs do.
 Remember, low-sugar protein powder and bars are okay to help supplement protein but it’s important to include whole food protein sources in your diet.

 3. Eat a balance macronutrients at each meal to help slow down the digestive process.
 Carbohydrates are essential and typically make up somewhere between 40 and 60% of a healthy diet.
 The key is to include a balance of carbohydrates, fats and protein with every meal to help slow down their digestion and keep you full.
 That being said, sometimes we want quick digesting carbohydrates, for example, when we’re weightlifting or performing high-intensity exercise but we’ll look at that another day!